 Predictive Evaluation Scores

 The Predictive Evaluation Score model uses a variety of factors to determine a likely evaluation score (on a specific evaluation form) for the contact.
-Predicted scores appear in the Predictive Evaluation Score field in the contacts table on the Recordings page and in the Predictive Evaluations dashboard in Data Explorer.
-You can also add them to dashboards in both Data Explorer and Calabrio Advanced Reporting.
+Predicted scores appear in the Predictive Evaluation Score field on the Recordings page and in the Predictive Evaluations dashboard in Data Explorer.
+You can also add them to dashboards in both Data Explorer and Calabrio Data Management.

 Calabrio ONE creates predictive evaluation scores for audio contacts only.
 Other kinds of contacts do not support predictive evaluation scores.